Language-Technology-Assessment/main-database/readme.md

 > Andreas Liesenfeld, Alianda Lopez, and Mark Dingemanse.
 2023.
 Opening up ChatGPT: Tracking openness, transparency, and accountability in instruction-tuned text generators.
 In _Proceedings of the 5th Conference on Conversational User Interfaces (CUI ’23)_, July 19–21, 2023, Eindhoven, The Netherlands.

-# Which models do we include?
+# Which models are included?

 The index aims to include any *instruct-tuned generative AI system or model* that is described by the responsible organisation or builder as "open-source" or "open", or that is marketed as such by offical outlets of the responsible organisation or builder.
 Generally, the index aims to: